Do we really need military courts?

 -

-Do we really need military courts?By Mazhar AbbasJanuary 12, 2017Print : National
+Do we really need military courts?By Mazhar AbbasJanuary 13, 2017Print : Islamabad

 Two different positions have now emerged about the military courts.
 While the government's belated efforts to reach a consensus on the extension for military courts have failed in first attempt due to the opposition from PPP, JI, JUI-F and PTI, the army lauded their performance in combating terrorism.
 Dialogue perhaps is needed not only between the civil and military leadership but also government and opposition for a solution.